tidehackathon/team-ssscip-lab/README.md

 ### Monitoring service

 We use a combination of **PHP** and **JavaScript** to create our monitoring service, which is responsible for keeping track of the health of our application.
 We also use **Chart.js** to display metrics in an easily understandable format.
-Our service provides real-time monitoring of social networks for any topics of your choosing.
-Whether it's political campaigns, trending hashtags, or breaking news stories, if fakes are found, you also receive on-screen notifications from our monitoring service, which makes it even better and more efficient to use.
 ![Alt Text](https://i.ibb.co/5GZnW8v/monitoring.gif)
 ### Fake detection